Jeffries visits border one day after McCarthy

 The New York Democrat said individuals he spoke with in Texas had “been pretty clear with us today that it will be that investment in technology and innovation that will dramatically increase our ability to stop the flow of fentanyl and other drugs into the United States of America.”

 Cuellar said he and Jeffries on Saturday will attend the Abrazo Ceremony, a tradition that is part of the celebration honoring George Washington’s birthday.
-During the ceremony four children — two who portraying Washington and his wife and two representing the people of Mexico — exchange hugs, according to the Texas Military Department.
+During the ceremony, four children — two who portray Washington and his wife, Martha Washington, and two who represent the people of Mexico — exchange hugs, according to the Texas Military Department.